Daycare Worker Accused Of Stabbing 3 Infants & 2 Adults

-A daycare worker in Flushing, Queens, United States, was arrested on Friday after allegedly stabbing three infants and two adults in the facility.
+A daycare worker in Flushing, Queens, was arrested on Friday after allegedly stabbing three infants and two adults in the facility.

 According to a statement released by the NYPD, the infants, ranging in age from 3 days to 1 month, were found with "sustained stab wounds."
 A female coworker of the suspect was also stabbed multiple times, and the father of one of the infants suffered a stab wound to the leg.
 The victims are all in serious but stable condition, and all are expected to survive.
 The attacks happened at 3:44 a.m.
 Friday.